“We’re 100% volunteer-run!”

 This is a big deal.
 Nonprofits often plan their expenses down to the last paperclip, and then spend very little time planning how they will raise the money beyond hoping that somehow it happens.
 Make your plan month-by-month, with up to 75% of your revenue coming in from your Top 30 sources.

 The only way to move into a paid staff model is to budget for it.
-Then and only then can you truly create a fundraising plan to meet that paying nonprofit staff model.
+Then and only then can you truly create a to meet that paying nonprofit staff model.

 3. Prioritize What Brings in the Most Money

 There are a lot of possible fundraising activities you could do, but not all of them will bring in significant revenue.
 If you want to raise the most money to fund your mission, give your time to the activities that really deliver.

 Shift your focus to finding, cultivating, and soliciting your Top 30 donors, which should account for 50-75% of your annual revenue.
 Give your attention to individuals, not foundations or events.

 I teach my students this strategy because it works.
 It works every time.
 But for many, it feels scary.

 Here’s what my students have done to successfully make this transition:

 Your Top 30 donors should make up 50-75% of your revenue.
 Every year, they plan their expense and income budget in a way to support this metric.

 Because these Top 30 donors should result in 75% of your income, that is what they prioritize the majority of their time on.
 They don’t get caught up in the quick-fix fundraising ideas.